UBC-iGEM/internal-wiki-2023-24/src/documentation/liaison.md

 ## What is a wiki liaison?

 Generally, a wiki liaison is a subteam member who is not a lead that is helps ensure the work of **other** subteams are well integrated into with **their own** subteam's work.
 This means the wiki liaison helps the wiki lead enforce standards like the internal wiki so that we can meet the three goals listed above.
-Additionally, wiki liaisons will make sure all information that could contribute to iGEM requirements are being documented.
+Additionally, wiki liaisons will make sure all information that could contribute to iGEM requirements are being documented, by being proactive in subteam meetings and notifying subteam members to document their findings.
 They will also have a greater hand in helping design, edit and complete the wiki for the iGEM Jamboree.

 ## What are my tasks?